CrossTheRoadElec/Phoenix5-Documentation/source/ch05_PrepWorkstation.rst

    C:\Users\Public\Public Documents\FRC

-In this directory are the initial release firmware CRF files for all CTRE CAN bus devices, including the Talon SRX.
+In this directory are the initial release firmware CRF files for all CTRE CAN bus devices, including the new Talon FX and CANCoder.

 The latest firmware to be used can be found in the :ref:`ch22_SoftReleaseNote`.

 .. note:: Additionally, newer updates may be provided online at http://www.ctr-electronics.com.

-.. note:: Be sure to watch for team updates for what is legal and required!

 .. note:: There is no longer FRC versus non-FRC firmware for motor controllers.
 Instead the latest firmware detects if the use case is FRC.
 If so, the device will FRC-Lock, and will require the Driver Station for actuation.